 Stephen King’s book On Writing is a very good read.
-It is targeted towards writers and wanna-be writers, but it is a very inspiring book for anyone.
+Alongside Elements Of Style it is arguably the best writing book.
+It is targeted towards writers and wanna-be writers, but is a very inspiring book for anyone.
+This book can teach you several valuable lessons and can inspire and motivate you to become a better writer.
+Here are the 13 lessons I have picked up from reading On Writing.

 - Just start it.
 Whatever you plan or wish to do, just start doing it.
 Take the first step.
 Start chasing your dream.
 When you’re brave enough to start, you will be able to succeed and you will make it happen.